 Common Stock

 Common stocks are the most popular type of investment, particularly among novice and average investors.
-This type of investment also tends to do pretty well over a longer period of time.
+This type of investment also tends to do pretty well over a longer period.
 But it’s worth noting that, unlike preferred stock, investors can determine the value of the common stock.

-There are numerous methods one can do so, but one of the best ways is using the discounted cash flow model.
+There are numerous methods one can use, but one of the best ways is using the discounted cash flow model.

 Government Bond Investments